I did not choose my creative financing toolbox. My creative financing toolbox chose me.

 $1,200 – $500 (operating expenses) – $525 (rent) = $175 per month net income

-While $175 seems like a nice cash flow, Karla will be wise to set aside a good portion of her cash in reserve for capital expenses and vacancies.
+While $175 seems like a nice cash flow, Karla would be wise to set aside a good portion of her cash in reserve for capital expenses and vacancies.

 Meanwhile, Jim uses the $525 rent from Karla to pay his $425 mortgage payment, and he still has $100 leftover to put in his pocket.